-Daisies are considered at the same time the most simple, but also beautiful flowers.
-They have healing properties, symbolize beauty and innocence.
-In their honor, even a special holiday was created – National Daisy Day.
-It is celebrated annually on January 28th.
+Daisies are considered the most simple, yet beautiful flowers.
+They have healing properties and symbolize beauty and innocence.
+In their honor, a special holiday was created – National Daisy Day.
+It is annually on January 28th.

 History

 The first to discover daisies were the ancient Egyptians.
-Flowers attracted them not only because of their beautiful appearance, but also as an ingredient for the preparation of medicines.
-In the future, Europeans called chamomile a symbol of purity and innocence, new birth, kindness and cheerfulness.
+Flowers attracted them not only because of their beautiful appearance but also as an ingredient for the preparation of medicines.
+In the future, Europeans called daisies a symbol of purity and innocence, new birth, kindness, and cheerfulness.

-Some gardeners tend to think of the daisy as a common weed, but when used properly, it brings a lot of benefits.
-Certain varieties can even be eaten, added to salads, or garnished in sweet pastries.
+Some gardeners tend to think of the daisy as a common weed, but when used properly, it brings many benefits.
+Certain varieties can even be eaten, added to salads, or used as a garnish in sweet pastries.
 Experienced doctors advise brewing chamomile tea.
 It calms the nervous system and helps to cope with a number of diseases.
-Based on the flower, ointments are created that fight arthritis, sprains and heal scratches.
+Based on the flower, ointments are created that fight arthritis, sprains, and heal scratches.

 - Botanists concluded that chamomile is a two-part plant.
 The yellow core also consists of small flowers that are only visible through a microscope.